spatie/laravel-sluggable/README.md

 }
 ```

-You can also put a maximum size limit on the created slug.
+You can also put a maximum size limit on the created slug:

 ```php
 public function getSlugOptions() : SlugOptions